lucasmdo/engsoft2-tp1/README.md

 ## Architecture

+According to Rozanski and Woods[1], the development view concerns "code structure and dependencies, build and configuration management of deliverables, systemwide design constraints, and system-wide standards to ensure technical integrity"

 In this section we aim to give the reader more insight into the architecture of the application.
 The component structure of the application is explained and visualized using a diagram.

 ### Component Structure